pafoster/refs.txt/README.md

 * Optional reference tag using `#` token (Non-breaking change)
 * Colons are permitted in the value of key-value tags

 If you are already familiar with todo.txt, you will notice mainly semantic differences.
-The main reason for this specification is to describe how to represent data for the intended use case, namely reference management.
-Among the above syntactic differences, it seems useful to introduce stricter requirements about dates and sorting than todo.txt, given that our data are likely to be less ephemeral.
+Among the above syntactic differences, it seems useful to introduce stricter requirements about dates and sorting than todo.txt, given that our data are unlikely to be ephemeral.

 ## Advantages of Plain Text
 * Simplicity (no databases)